 Hot dogs substitute on the Military diet

+Hot dogs are unhealthy processed meat that can be very high in added nitrates and that’s why many people on the military diet like to replace them.
 Use deli meats, luncheon meats, bratwurst, baloney, soy dogs, turkey dogs, or tofu dogs.
-Vegans and vegetarian can use: 300-calories worth of lentils, beans, Portello mushrooms
+Vegans and vegetarians can use 300-calories worth of lentils, beans, Portello mushrooms.

 Military diet broccoli substitute

 Substitute with other green vegetables such as asparagus, spinach, Brussel sprouts, or cauliflower.

 Military diet substitute for carrots